-Individuals and groups can come to the Women's Center to discuss issues, needs, values and plans.
+The Women's Center, located in Building P, Room 127, is available for individuals and groups to discuss issues, needs, values and plans.
 Coffee, campus information, resources and referral information are available.
 Men as well as women are welcome to use the facility.